 Princess Diana (2023): $900,000

 If you have a Chef Robuchon, a first-generation tagged Beanie, or a Billionaire Beanie in mint condition, they were some of the most valuable grabs in 2023.
-Besides that, you won’t be cashing in on much.
+Besides that, you won't be building much wealth off your Beanie Babies.

 Barbies